apache/flink/docs/dev/connectors/kafka.md

 under the License.
 -->

-Flink provides an [Apache Kafka](https://kafka.apache.org) connector for reading data from and writing data to Kafka topics with exactly-once guaruntees.
+Flink provides an [Apache Kafka](https://kafka.apache.org) connector for reading data from and writing data to Kafka topics with exactly-once guarantees.

 * This will be replaced by the TOC
 {:toc}